 TFA works in partnership with a number of educational and clinical institutions throughout Vietnam to deliver on our mission of bringing speech therapy to Vietnam ...

-Professor Lindy McAllister was the inaugural Head of the Speech Pathology program at Charles Sturt University in Albury, NSW.
+Professor Emerita Lindy McAllister was the inaugural Head of the Speech Pathology program at Charles Sturt University in Albury, NSW.
 This was the first Speech Pathology program to be established outside an urban centre in Australia.
 This program has become well-known for its community based models of practice and social models of disability as frameworks for its curriculum.
 Her interest in Vietnam has been ongoing since commencing a clinical education program for students from Charles Sturt University at Phu My Orphanage, HCMC, in 2001.
 Until December 2011, Professor McAllister was a Deputy Head of the University of Queensland Medical School.
-She has recently been appointed an Associate Dean, Work Integrated Learning, Faculty of Health Sciences, University of Sydney.
+She was then appointed an Associate Dean, Work Integrated Learning, Faculty of Health Sciences, University of Sydney.
 Professor McAllister, as a member of the Founding Executive of TFA, has been the recipient of the Sydney University Alumni Award from the Faculty of Health Sciences and in 2014 was awarded a medal from the Peoples Committee in Ho Chi Minh City because of TFA’s work to develop Speech Therapy Services in Vietnam.

 Mrs Sue Woodward first joined the Project Boomerang Cleft Care Team in 2007 as a self-funded Consultant Speech Pathologist, travelling to Vietnam twice per year.
 Sue has over 37 years of clinical experience and works primarily in private practice on the Central Coast, NSW.
 She is a Conjoint Fellow in Speech Pathology at The University of Newcastle where she assists with clinical education associated with Working in Developing Communities.
 In 2013 Sue received the prestigious Elinor Wray Award from Speech Pathology Australia because of her outstanding contribution to the profession through her work in Vietnam.
 Mrs Woodward, as a member of the Founding Executive of TFA, has been the recipient of the Sydney University Alumni Award from the Faculty of Health Sciences and in 2014 was awarded a medal from the Peoples Committee in Ho Chi Minh City because of TFA’s work to develop Speech Therapy Services in Vietnam.